ethankhoa/CFA-Calculator-Challenge/readme.md

 Your calculator should:

-1. Great user and ask the user for two numbers
+1. Great user and ask the user for two numbers.
-2. Ask the user whether they want to add, subtract or multiply
+2. Ask the user whether they want to add, subtract or multiply their numbers.
 3. Return the result to the user

 Bonus: